KIT-IAI/SDM_KITModelViewer/CityGML/README.md

 # CityGML

-* Enrichment of citygml building attributes with cadastral data.
+* Enrichment of citygml building with cadastral data.